Servicing your caravan or motorhome

 - 12N, 12S (7-pin) or 13-pin connection cables, plugs and sockets for signs of wear or looseness.
 Clean contacts if necessary

 - The RCD cut-out test switch works.
 Check this every time you connect to a hook-up point

 - All water hoses and check tightness of connections

 - Ventilation and gas drop-out vents to ensure they are not obscured by items carried in lockers

 - The stabiliser friction pads wear indicator on the hitch if a stabiliser hitch head is fitted.
 If necessary replace according to the maker's instructions.

-If during the year any item stops working, try to attend to it as soon as possible.
+If any item stops working during the year, try to attend to it as soon as possible.
 At least check that further problems are not being caused, such as with a water leak.
-If it is an electrical item, check and replace the appropriate fuse, but if it blows again immediately then you must have the electrical system checked over professionally.
-If a gas leak develops (you will smell it) evacuate the caravan, switch off the valve at the gas cylinder, keep clear and seek help.
+If it is an electrical item, check and replace the appropriate fuse, but if it blows again immediately then have the electrical system checked over professionally.
+If a gas leak develops (you should smell it) evacuate the caravan, switch off the valve at the gas cylinder, keep clear and seek help.

-It is strongly recommended that you do not work on any of the following items unless you have the appropriate qualification.
-Use a qualified expert.
+It is strongly recommended you do not work on any of the following items unless you have the appropriate qualification.
+Use a qualified technician.

 - Any gas equipment or connections to gas appliances

 - Any work on chassis or brakes, other than minor adjustments not involving dismantling